google/flatbuffers/docs/source/Schemas.md

     these structs to be aligned to that amount inside a buffer, IF that buffer is allocated with that alignment (which is not necessarily the case for buffers accessed directly inside a `FlatBufferBuilder`).
+    Note: currently not guaranteed to have an effect when used with `--object-api`, since that may allocate objects at alignments less than what you specify with `force_align`.
 -   `bit_flags` (on an enum): the values of this field indicate bits, meaning that any value N specified in the schema will end up representing 1<<N, or if you don't specify values at all, you'll get